khadas/khadas_docs/source/vim1/SetupTFTPServer.md

 ```

 Configuration
-To enable the TFTP server, edit the file `/etc/inetd.conf` as the root user, and locate the line that looks like the following one:
+To enable the TFTP server, edit the file `/etc/inetd.conf` as the root user, and locate the line that looks like the following:
 ```
 #tftp   dgram   udp     wait    root    /usr/sbin/tcpd  /usr/sbin/in.tftpd
 ```